-You will love to see how easy and deliciously creamy this dill potato salad recipe is!
-A great summer salad with so refreshing flavors!
+You will love to see how easy and deliciously creamy this Dill Potato Salad recipe is!
+A great veggie salad with so refreshing flavors!

 A perfect side dish for day outs and barbecue dinners.
 It's gluten free, vegetarian friendly and so filling!
 Replace mayonnaise with Greek yogurt for healthy alternative or skip it for vegan version!

 I don't know what, but there is something in it, a factor that makes potato salads so tempting.
 You just can't resist it!
 When we talk about potato salad recipes (especially my Warm Purple Potato Salad), fries and wedges, it has my heart 🙂 .